advisors-excel-llc/AEConnect/Resources/docs/config/entity_mapping.md

 The `ExternalId` annotation can only be used with properties and not on a getter or setter.
 This applies to the associated `Field` annotation as well.

-> An easy way to use an External ID is to create a 36 character, case-sensitive text field on your object in Salesforce
+> An easy way to use External Ids is to create a 36-character, unique, case sensitive text field in Salesforce
-> marked as "External."
-Then, use Doctrine's `HasLifecycleCallbacks()` annotation in conjunction with a `PrePersist()`
-> method to create a `Uuid:uuid4()` using the Ramsey UUID library, or the one packaged with the Enqueue library.
+> (Also check the External checkbox).
+> Then, using the [Uuid Doctrine](https://github.com/ramsey/uuid-doctrine) extension, use the column type `uuid`
+> for your `@Column` mapping with the unique flag set to true.
+AE Connect will handle the rest!

+> If your object is a system level object and you cannot add a custom field to it, use what Salesforce uses
+> to uniquely identify the record.
+Usually this is something like `DeveloperName`.

 ```php
 <?php